edap/udk-2019-find-your-way-out/README.md

 - Add a perpendicular plane to the ground and use it for the sky.
 Apply a shader on it.
 - Move the noise displacement in the GPU.
 Use this [function](https://www.shadertoy.com/view/4dS3Wd).
 - Add texture splatting to your mountains.
 Google for "texture splatting height-map".
 Write your own implementation in the fragment shader, passing a texture as uniform.
 We will see the different results in class.
+- Adjust height of the hills using the mouse position.
+- How could you add a simple fog?
+- Find another texture for the mountains.
+- Set a gradient for the sky.